ISAITB/docs-itb-ta/source/sessionDashboard/index.rst

 .. figure:: ../screenshots/admin_session_dashboard_filters_off.PNG
   :align: center

-Filtering is by default switched off as indicated by the **CLEAR** button that is highlighted in blue as active.
-By clicking the **APPLY** button the filter controls are displayed and filtering is switched on.
+Filtering is by default switched off as indicated by the toggle button that is set as **Disabled**.
+Clicking this switches it to **Enabled** resulting in the filter controls being displayed and filtering being switched on.

 .. figure:: ../screenshots/admin_session_dashboard_filters_on.PNG
   :align: center